Novato Service Area Drought Is Over

-- Gutter flooding (unreasonable irrigation overspray or irrigation run-off onto pavement, down a gutter, ditch or other drain.
+- Gutter flooding (unreasonable irrigation overspray or run-off onto the pavement, down a gutter, ditch, or other drains).

 - Failure to repair a controllable leak of water within a reasonable time.

 - Washing privately-owned motor vehicles, trailers, and boats except from a bucket and hose equipped with an automatic shut-off nozzle for a quick rinse.

 - Watering during or within 48 hours of measurable rainfall

 - No use of potable water for street cleaning or construction purposes, unless no other source of water or other method can be used or if necessary, to protect the health and safety of the public (state mandate)

 For a full list of water waste prohibitions remaining in effect Regulation 15 section b.